-One way to implement this new objective is to continue the use of a conservation limit reference point for relative spawning biomass (RSB20%) and add a fishery biomass threshold reference point for which dropping below would result in serious hardships to the fishery.
-The fishery biomass threshold reference point could be defined using an absolute metric in units of spawning biomass, for example.
+One way to implement this new objective is to continue the use of a conservation limit reference point for relative spawning biomass (RSB{20%}) and add a fishery biomass threshold reference point for which dropping below would result in serious hardships to the fishery.
+The fishery biomass threshold reference point could be defined using an absolute metric in units of spawning biomass or simply a TCEY value.
 A fishery threshold differs importantly from a conservation limit reference point, where a fishery threshold is used to maintain catch-rates and a conservation limit is used to indicate an overfished stock.
-A fishery absolute spawning biomass threshold may also add extra protection for the stock by further reducing the probability of breaching existing limit and threshold reference points (RSB20% and RSB36%, respectively).
+A fishery absolute spawning biomass threshold may also add extra protection for the stock by further reducing the probability of breaching existing limit and threshold reference points (RSB{20%} and RSB{36%}, respectively).
 A new objective related to fishery performance could be phrased as: